fac/fa-css-utilities/README.md

 1. Make sure you're up to date with the master branch (`git fetch; git pull origin master`)
 2. Branch off master (`git checkout -b <your-branch-name>`) and make your changes
+3. Increment the version numbers in [package.json](https://github.com/fac/fa-css-utilities/blob/master/package.json) and [bower.json](https://github.com/fac/fa-css-utilities/blob/master/bower.json) ([how to choose a suitable version number](http://semver.org/))
-3. Push up your changes (`git push origin <your-branch-name>`) and write a [helpful pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) describing your changes
+4. Push up your changes (`git push origin <your-branch-name>`) and write a [helpful pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) describing your changes
-4. Ask a fellow designer to review your changes.
+5. Ask a fellow designer to review your changes.
 Make any required changes, then merge your branch into master: `git checkout master; git merge --no-ff <your-branch-name>`
-5. Push up the new version of master (`git push origin master`), then [create a new release](https://help.github.com/articles/creating-releases/) ([how to choose version numbers](http://semver.org/)) with a useful description
+6. Push up the new version of master (`git push origin master`), then [create a new release](https://help.github.com/articles/creating-releases/) with a useful description
-6. [Update the NPM package](https://docs.npmjs.com/getting-started/publishing-npm-packages) (`npm publish`) with a new version number.
+7. [Update the NPM package](https://docs.npmjs.com/getting-started/publishing-npm-packages) (`npm publish`) with a new version number.
 If you don't yet have access to update the NPM package, have someone in the design team add as a contributor.
+There's no need to manually update the Bower package, as Bower relies solely on git tags for package version information.
-7. Update the `fa-css-utilities` version number in `package.json` for any projects you want to update
+8. Consider updating the `fa-css-utilities` version numbers in `package.json` for any other projects that should receive these updates.
+[FA Origin](https://github.com/fac/fa-origin#installation) almost always should, so update that!

 ### Acknowledgements